 Paralegal Senior E-mail

 Ms. Roberts graduated summa cum laude with a Bachelor of Science in Political Science from Black Hills State University and her Associate of Science in Paralegal Studies from National College.
 Ms. Roberts joined the Office of the Vice President of Legal Affairs and General Counsel in February 1999.
 She has served on the Board of Directors of the Legal Assistants Association of Michigan as a Regional Director and is active in the National Association of Legal Assistants.
 Ms. Roberts has been an adjunct faculty member at Davenport University in the paralegal studies program and served as a board member on their American Bar Association Advisory Committee.
 Some of her duties include assisting in responses to Freedom of Information Act requests, review of student affiliation agreements, releases, coordination of subpoena responses and document production requests, and monitoring and coordinating payment of external legal counsel billings and litigation expenses.

 Ms. Roberts acts with the assistance and under the direction of the Office’s attorneys in addressing the legal needs of Western.

 Office Assistant E-mail

-Kayla Yusten joined the Office of the Vice President for Legal Affairs and General Counsel in February 2012 as the Office Assistant.
-Ms. Yusten is a native of Lansing and graduated in 2006 with a Bachelor of Science in Zoology from Michigan State University.
-While in college, Ms. Yusten worked for MSU’s Office of the General Counsel and also in the MSU FOIA Office.
-Before working in this Office, she started her WMU career in 2011 in the Registrar’s Office where she became familiar with FERPA and the University’s transcript system.
+Kayla Gargano joined the Office of the Vice President for Legal Affairs and General Counsel in February 2012 as the Office Assistant.
+Mrs. Gargano is a native of Lansing and graduated in 2006 with a Bachelor of Science in Zoology from Michigan State University.
+While in college, Mrs. Gargano worked for MSU’s Office of the General Counsel and also in the MSU's Freedom of Information Act Office.
+She started her WMU career in 2011 in the Registrar’s Office where she became familiar with FERPA and the University’s transcript system.